Home » Quality Control » Test » Limit Test for Sulphate

 Chemical Required:

-Barium sulphate reagent: its Preparation-0.05 M barium chloride solution is prepared by dissolving 12 g of barium chloride in 1000ml of water, to the 55 ml of water, 20ml of alcohol and 5 ml of 0.0181% w/v solution of potassium sulphate and the final volume was made upto 100 ml.
+Barium sulphate reagent: Preparation: 0.05 M barium chloride solution is prepared by dissolving 12 g of barium chloride in 1000ml of water, Now take 15 ml of the prepared solution and add 55 ml of water, 20 ml of alcohol and 5 ml of 0.0181% w/v solution of potassium sulphate and the final volume was made upto 100 ml.

 Limit Test for Sulphate reaction

-• Hydrochloric acid help to make the solution acidic.
+• Hydrochloric acid helps to make the solution acidic.

-• K2SO4 has been added to the solution to increasing the sensitivity of the test by releasing ionic concentration in the reagent.
+• K2SO4 has been added to the solution to increase the sensitivity of the test by releasing ionic concentration in the reagent.

 • Alcohol helps to prevent supersaturation.